shapeoko/Docs/content/wiring_2.md

 * M3 flat washer x 12 pcs.
 * M3 hex nut x 6 pcs.

+You may also need M4 or M5 washers to place in-between the M3 washers and motor mount plates --- these make it easier to keep things aligned and provide a larger surface.

 ####Tools

 * Razor Blade (wire stripper)